Samylization/test/README.md

 ## How to use FrontEnd on your browser (Chrome & FireFox tested)
 1. Open browser and load `localhost:8080`
-2. Click Choose File and load any csv from "./csv"
+2. Click Choose File and load any csv from "./csv's for input" directory.

-Result: In return that csv file will be download in "./" directory and a geoJson will be created in "./json" directory, which will be loaded on Client side and a new row will be created in the table, with a clickable name field to find the location of that particular vessel on the Map.
+Result: In return that csv file will be download in "./csv" directory and a geoJson will be created in "./json" directory, which will be loaded on Client side and a new row will be created in the table, with a clickable name field to find the location of that particular vessel on the Map.